 June 17, 2019 – Temperatures are about to really heat up, the suspension of burn permits goes into effect today and high fire season is just around the corner.
 Time for the yearly refresher on what to do when you see smoke.

 The most important rule: If you see flames or a huge smoke plume developing, call 911 before you call or text us!

 Any plume of smoke is, of course, a cause for concern.
 But, what if you only smell smoke?
 Here are a few tips:

 First, look around

 If you smell smoke, first make sure you are safe.
 Check your home or location for any visible smoke or flames.
 Step outside, look around the immediate vicinity.
 Do you see flames or smoke billowing nearby?
 Leave the area and call 911.
 Report what you see, give a precise location i.e. street address and a cross street.
 Especially if you are calling from a cell phone, make sure you give the dispatcher your city and address.
-If you see a column of smoke or flames while driving, pull over to a safe area before calling.
+If you see a column of smoke or flames while driving and you don’t see first responders on scene, pull over to a safe area before calling.

 Use common sense

 During business hours, call your local fire department or CAL FIRE or the Forest Service if you are concerned about an unusual smoke buildup.
 Do not call 911 if you cannot see a column or flames, it could overwhelm the system and cause emergency calls to have a delayed response.

 During fire season, smoke is often a part of daily life.
 In the early morning hours, only a faint odor and a light haze may be noticeable.
 As the day goes by, temperatures heat up and the trapped smoke will start to rise, intensifying the smell and reducing visibility.

 At night, a breeze can have smoke waft into your house, apply the same rules as above.
 Look around you, step outside and assess the situation.